ERJN Seed Funding

 - Project is based on a collaborative approach and includes multiple team members or collaborators

-- Project proposal is detailed, thorough, and meets all application requirements
+- Project proposal is detailed, thorough, and meets all application requirement

 - Grade school programs teaching about environmental and racial justice